thunguyen99/ganomede-sessions/README.md

         "code": "InvalidPosition"
     }

-List of codes will be application dependent.
+List of codes will be application dependent, as returned by the `rules-api`

+### design note

+This call will use the rules-api to perform a move, update the redis database if it was accepted, send the result to the user.

+Additionally, if the game state was changed from "active" to "gameover", the game should be archived in the CouchDB database.

 ## List moves made on the given game [GET]